 If you are in the market for a tattoo, Boris is the seriously badass artist who owns Boris Tattoo, a world-famous studio.

-Bowie comes from the Gaelic buidhe, meaning yellow, fair-haired.
+Bowie comes from the Gaelic word buidhe, meaning yellow, fair-haired.

 Originally a surname, Bowie has found popularity as a first name, mostly thanks to English music legend David Bowie.
 After his death, the name appeared on the top 1,000 boys’ name charts in the U.S.